 Alain Moussi On ‘Kickboxer: Vengeance,’ Jean-Claude Van Damme, Hugh Jackman [VIDEO EXCLUSIVE]

 Pro stuntman Alain Moussi is filling the very big shoes of Jean-Claude Van Damme in Kickboxer: Vengeance.
-Directed by John Stockwell, it is a reboot of the original series, and was released in September of 2016.
+Directed by John Stockwell, it is a reboot of the original series and was released in September of 2016.
 The film follows the lives of brothers Eric and Kurt Sloane, descendants of a well-known family of martial artists.
 When Eric travels to Thailand to challenge martial arts champion Tong Po, Eric fails miserably, with unbearable consequences.
-This then sets Kurt (Moussi) on a path to avenge his brother.
+This then sets Kurt (Moussi) on a path to avenging his brother.

 Moussi has worked on acclaimed films such as X-Men: Days of Future Past and Brick Mansions, among others.

-Moussi believes that nerves are not only a normal part of the stuntman experience, but a useful and critical component.
+Moussi believes that nerves are not only a normal part of the stuntman experience but a useful and critical component.

-“Nerves are important because it makes you aware of what’s happening, and makes you aware of the risk factor that’s there… If you’re not nervous, you’re not as aware, and that’s when there’s a risk of injury and when things go wrong,” he told uInterview.
+“Nerves are important because it makes you aware of what’s happening, and make you aware of the risk factor that’s there… If you’re not nervous, you’re not as aware, and that’s when there’s a risk of injury and when things go wrong,” he told uInterview.
 “You need those extra nerves to keep you on edge.”